 Research has repeatedly shown that the use of prevention curriculum can increase academic success.
-Additionally, infusing prevention topics into every day curriculum plays a key role in getting the prevention messages to students.
-To meet the varied needs of our teachers, administrators, students and community members, innumerable prevention curriculum resources are available on Diversity, Mental and Physical Health and Wellness, Substance Abuse Prevention, and Violence Prevention.
+Additionally, infusing prevention topics into everyday curriculum plays a key role in getting the prevention messages to students.
+To meet the varied needs of our teachers, administrators, students and community members, innumerable prevention curriculum and resources are available on the below webpages.

 Data and Surveys

 There are numerous data sources that can provide you more information on this topic – Please visit our Data and Surveys.

 Please Note: A program or website being mentioned here does not imply endorsement by the School Board of Broward County and does not necessarily reflect its views.
 Please contact the program developers directly for the most current information.

 Best Practices of Youth Violence Prevention.
 This document describes the effectiveness of specific violence prevention practices in four key areas: parents and families; home visiting; social and conflict resolution skills; and mentoring.
 It includes practical suggestions from professionals and advocates who have successfully started these programs in their communities.

 Division of Violence Prevention’s website highlighting resources for school violence.
 This site includes a number of resources including fact sheets, tips for coping with stress, data resources, prevention resources, and current CDC research on youth interpersonal violence.

 FREE Prevention Resources: a list of materials and curriculum divided into the four strands of prevention.